CNN Underscored's Days of Deals are here — shop exclusive savings on 35 of our favorite products | CNN Underscored

 Paravel

-Offer: CNN Underscored readers can now get 15% off Paravel’s Aviator Carry-On and Weekender bag, plus discounted bag personalization.
+Offer: CNN Underscored readers can now get 15% off Paravel’s Aviator Carry-On Plus and Weekender bag, plus discounted bag personalization, with code CNN15.

 Why we love it: Not only are Paravel’s luggage pieces made from recycled materials, they feature an internal compression system that helps you pack more in smaller spaces.
 You can also feel good about ordering an item from Paravel, as all shipping methods are carbon-neutral.